ycpcs/cs496-spring2014/lectures/lecture07.md

         <item android:drawable="@drawable/tab1_unselected" />
     </selector>

-Note the icon images should be *.png* files with transparent backgrounds.
+Note the icon images should be **.png** files with transparent backgrounds.

 TabActivity
 -----------

-The tabbed layout is created by subclassing the [TabActivity](http://developer.android.com/reference/android/app/TabActivity.html) class and then setting up the various tabs in the *onCreate()* method by associating a TabHost object with the XML resource and creating the individual tabs by calling the *newTabSpec()* method on the TabHost object which takes as a parameter a string identifier for the tab.
-Each tab is also associated with an [Intent](http://developer.android.com/reference/android/content/Intent.html) which activity to start when the tab is selected.
-The text to be displayed in the tab, the icons to use for the tab, and the associated activity for the tab are then set with the *setIndicator()* method.
-Thus example code for creating a tab named "Tab1" that is associated with the *Tab1Activity* class and using a resource object *res* might be
+The tabbed layout is created by subclassing the [TabActivity](http://developer.android.com/reference/android/app/TabActivity.html) class and then setting up the various tabs in the **onCreate()** method by associating a TabHost object with the XML resource and creating the individual tabs by calling the **newTabSpec()** method on the TabHost object which takes as a parameter a string identifier for the tab.
+Each tab is also associated with an [Intent](http://developer.android.com/reference/android/content/Intent.html) which specifies the activity to start when the tab is selected.
+The text to be displayed in the tab, the icons to use for the tab, and the associated activity for the tab are then set with the **setIndicator()** method.
+Thus example code for creating a tab named "Tab1" that is associated with the **Tab1Activity** class and using a resource object **res** might be

-:

     Intent tab1Intent = new Intent().setClass(this, Tab1Activity.class);
-    TabHost.TabSpec tab1spec = tabHost.newTabSpec("tab1").setIndicator("Tab1", res.getDrawable(R.drawable.ic_tab1))
+    TabHost.TabSpec tab1spec = tabHost.newTabSpec("tab1").setIndicator("Tab1", res.getDrawable(R.drawable.ic_tab1)).setContent(tab1Intent);
-        .setContent(tab1Intent);
     tabHost.addTab(tab1spec);

-Thus to create the entire tabbed layout, a *Resources* object is obtained (which allows the icons to be retrieved), a *TabHost* object is obtained, then *TabHost.TabSpec* objects are created for each tab.
-After all the tabs have been created, the initial one is specified by calling *setCurrentTab()* (tab indices start at 1).
-Hence a complete *onCreate()* method might be:
+Thus to create the entire tabbed layout, a **Resources** object is obtained (which allows the icons to be retrieved), a **TabHost** object is obtained, then **TabHost.TabSpec** objects are created for each tab.
+After all the tabs have been created, the initial one is specified by calling **setCurrentTab()** (tab indices start at 1).
+Hence a complete **onCreate()** method might be:

     public void onCreate(Bundle savedInstanceState) {
         super.onCreate(savedInstanceState);